-Not sure how to tell the good from the bad when identifying weeds in your garden?
-We'll help you figure out whether you should pull it up or let it grow.
+Not sure how to tell the good from the bad when identifying weeds?
+Figure out whether you should pull that mystery plant up or let it grow.

 The truth is, we’ve all faced the dilemma of identifying weeds in your garden at some point.
 When plants start sprouting in spring, all those tiny leaves seem to look the same.
 I don’t know any gardener (myself included) who hasn’t grown a few weeds or accidentally weeded out a few desirable plants.

 So I’m here to help.
 Hopefully I can at least point you in the right direction when it comes to identifying common backyard weeds.
 That will let you focus on your treasured garden plants instead.

 Let’s take a look at some of the most common weeds in North America.
 If you can learn to recognize these, you’ll be well on your way toward eliminating most of the unwelcome leafy visitors in your yard.

 Check out the best natural way to kill weeds.